rancher/rke2/docs/install/network_options.md

 By default RKE2 runs Canal as the cni with VXLAN as the default backend, Canal is installed via a helm chart after the main components are up and running and can be customized by modifying the helm chart options.

-Optionally, Cilium might be used as the cni instead of Canal.
+Optionally, Cilium or Calico might be used as the cni instead of Canal.

 # Canal Options